A fresh look at TCO

 - The TCO allows you to look closely at your long-term commitment with the system and identify areas of improvement.
 For example, if the TCO shows that labor costs in operation make up a large share of the costs, perhaps it would be worthwhile to look at automating certain processes.

 - The TCO creates a better foundation for comparing proposals from sellers and making a more informed decision.
 Instead of focusing only on negotiating the upfront price, you can see how to reduce your total cost of ownership, and challenge vendors about other costs that the system will incur – costs that are probably as big as or even bigger than the initial price.
-For example, in the article “Total Cost of Ownership: Factors to Consider” from 2015, Intel stipulates that 70-80% of the cost of an IT system comes in the support phase.

 Using TCO for better business decisions